Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 3. Connect the Micro USB cable into the VMK180/VCK190 Board Micro USB port (J207), and the other end into an open USB port on the host machine.

-4. Configure the board to boot in SD-Boot mode by setting switch, SW1, as shown in the following figure.
+4. Configure the board to boot in SD-Boot mode by setting the SW1 switch as shown in the following figure.

    .. image:: ./media/sd_boot_mode.JPG